Two Key Deadlines Announced Concerning the Massachusetts Paid Family and Medical Leave LawPrint PDF

 Nutter’s Labor, Employment, and Benefits practice group is here to help your business navigate the proposed regulations, and to discuss strategies to ensure that your policies and practices will conform with the new law.

-This advisory was prepared by Liam T. O'Connell, Chair of Nutter’s Labor, Employment and Benefits practice group and Patrick J. Maher, Associate.
+This advisory was prepared by Liam T. O'Connell, Chair of Nutter’s Labor, Employment and Benefits practice group.
 For more information, please contact Liam or your Nutter attorney at 617.439.2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.